 Market research is seen as a cost, not an investment

 I believe that (a large?) part of the issue is also the researchers themselves.
-They’re not sociable, speak a language others don’t understand and seem afraid to voice their own opinion, let alone make recommendations.
+They’re often not very sociable, speak a language others don’t always understand and yet they also seem afraid to voice their own opinion let alone make recommendations.

-This was recently confirmed in The Vermeer Millward Brown Insights 2020 research.
+This was confirmed in The Vermeer Millward Brown Insights 2020 research.
 It clearly showed the advantages of a senior market research position at board level.
-But to get there, the majority of researchers need new skills.
+But to get there, most researchers need new skills.
 The critical capabilities which were said to highlight the biggest differences between leaders and laggards were in business acumen, creative solution thinking, storytelling and direction setting.

 Customer services are seen as complaint handlers

-I don’t think Nestle were the only ones who had this image at that time, now more than a decade ago.
+I don’t think Nestle are the only ones who had this image at that time, now more than a decade ago.
 Have things changed since?
 Not much in my opinion.
-I still find similar perceptions in many organisations which become my clients through a desire to make the much-needed changes.
+I still find similar perceptions in many organisations today, which thankfully become my clients through a desire to make those much needed improvements.

-You only have to take a look at the financial results of companies which excel at customer care to realise the business benefits of putting the customer first: Amazon, Southwest, Zappos to name but a few.
+You only have to look at companies which excel at customer care to realise the business benefits of putting the customer first, Amazon, Southwest, Zappos to name but a few.
 And recent Temkins research concluded that SaaS companies can expect to double their revenue within 36 months of adopting a CEX strategy.

 An excellent article by Shep Hyken called “Ten Customer Service Tips for Customer Loyalty Month” details the essentials of a forward-thinking customer-first strategy and what it means today.
-Even if it is now quite old, I still believe the article is of immense value, which is why I mention it here.
-In the post, he mentions that
+In it, he mentions that

 “According to Forrester, 72% of businesses say that improving the customer experience is their top priority.
 A study from NewVoiceMedia indicates that companies lose more than $62 billion due to poor customer service.
 No company can afford to be a customer service laggard.”